 None.
 Programs designed to train physician-investigators go by all of these names.
 For the most part, the terms are interchangeable, although at some schools “combined degree” programs can include MD-JD and MD-Masters programs as well.
 The NIH uses the term “MSTP” to refer to schools that have been competitively awarded special training funds to help support MD-PhD candidates.
 There are currently 43 NIH-funded MD-PhD programs.

-A list of most of the active MD-PhD programs in the U.S. can be found here:
+A list of most of the active MD-PhD programs in the U.S. can be found on the AAMC website.

 Are MD-PhD programs limited to those interested in laboratory research?